Complete magnet fishing guide for beginners.

 This really is only a brief description of possible finds.
 You have no idea at the amount of crazy things that people dispose of in rivers.

-If you would like to learn more about what finds you can expect.
+If you would like to learn more about what Magnet Fishing finds you can expect.
 Or to see some incredible magnet fishing finds then have a look at this magnet fishing finds blog post.
-There you will find really cool finds that have been made.
+There you will find really cool things that have been found in the water using a magnet.

 How to clean magnet fishing finds.